Ohtani hits MLB-high 42nd home run, Angels beat Yankees 8-7 - KESQ

 Despite the longballs from Ohtani and Mayfield, the difference in the game ended up being a two-out single by Juan Lagares off Clay Holmes in the eighth inning that drove in Brandon Marsh with the go-ahead run.

-Lagares had three hits and drove in two runs.
-Marsh led off the eighth with a single against Wandy Peralta (4-3).
+Marsh led off the eighth with a single against Wandy Peralta (4-3) before Lagares delivered his third hit of the night.

-The Yankees have lost three in a row following a 13-game winning streak.
+The Yankees have dropped three straight for the first time since early July following a 13-game winning streak.

 Junior Guerra (5-2), who allowed a prodigious two-run shot to Giancarlo Stanton in the seventh inning that made it 7-all, got the win.
-Raisel Iglesias, the seventh pitcher used by manager Joe Maddon, retired the Yankees in order in the ninth for his 28th save.
+Raisel Iglesias, the Angels’ seventh pitcher in what was a quintessential bullpen game, struck out DJ LeMahieu, got Anthony Rizzo to ground out and then struck out Aaron Judge in the ninth for his 28th save.

 After the Yankees rallied to tie it at 5 in the fifth inning, Ohtani took former teammate Andrew Heaney deep to lead off the bottom half. frame.
-Ohtani launched Heaney’s curveball 432 feet into the right-field stands.
+Ohtani launched Heaney’s curveball 432 feet into the second level of the right-field stands.

+“I have never seen a ball hit into that level.
+My goodness, it looked farther than that,” Maddon said.

 Ohtani has five hits in 30 career at-bats against the Yankees, with all of his hits leaving the park.

-Mayfield’s grand slam was part of a five-run fourth by the Angels.
+Mayfield’s grand slam off Corey Kluber was part of a five-run fourth by the Angels.
+Mayfield is batting only .227 since being called up in early July, but 14 of his 27 hits have gone for extra bases.

+“After I hit it, I blacked out a little rounding the bases.
+It was definitely an exciting moment in my career.
+The best thing is we won the game and celebrated after,” Mayfield said.

 Stanton had two hits and drove in three runs for the Yankees.
 He had an RBI single during the fifth inning that tied the game at 5.